Coping with money worries and job uncertainty

 Check out our short video to get some practical tips on how you can challenge your thoughts and start to break unhelpful cycles.

-You could also commit to spending some of your usual working hours looking for new jobs, but make sure you switch off at the end of the day and relax.
+If you need to spend some of your working hours looking for a new job, try to make sure you still switch off at the end of the day and relax.

 7. Clear your mind

 Relaxation techniques and meditation can help to deal with feelings of anxiety about money and work – try listening to our relaxation audio.

 Taking a moment to pause and focus on your breathing can really help you feel more calm and present.
 Even taking a few deep breaths in and out can help, or try our mindful breathing exercise video to guide you.

 Mindfulness and meditation help you to be in the present.
 Try our mindful breathing video.
 It can help you feel more calm.

 Our physical health has a big impact on how we feel emotionally and mentally.

 During uncertain times, like when dealing with job issues or money worries, it can also be easy to develop unhealthy habits, which can make you feel worse.